Level Eligibility

 Creator Lists

-Each level page on the website features a list of creators, which consists of those considered to have made a significant contribution to the gameplay and/or decoration.
-In general, the list team only adds creators that created "standalone" parts for the level; their contributions must not merely append to the work of another creator.
-For example, a creator that makes the block design for a part in the level will likely be credited, but someone that adds glow to every decorated structure will not.
-This guideline applies to both gameplay and decoration.
+In general, the list team only adds creators that created “standalone” parts for a level; their contributions must not merely append to the work of another creator.
+This applies to both gameplay and decoration.

-In some cases, other individuals that played a major role in the level’s development may also be credited on the creator list.
-This guideline includes level hosts and optimization teams, but does not include playtesters.
-Other "edge cases" in which the contribution may or may not be significant enough to qualify will be handled by the list team on a case-by-case basis.
+Other individuals that played a major role in the level’s development may also be credited on the creator list, which includes level hosts and optimization teams, but does not include playtesters.
+Other cases in which the contribution may or may not be significant enough to qualify will be handled by the list team on a case-by-case basis.

-In addition, a qualifying part for the creator list must serve as a reasonable route to complete the level in question.
-In general, the verification route will be the one considered "official" in regard to generating a creator list.
-Some levels contain offscreen parts that have unique creators but are not featured in the level's completion route.
+Some levels may contain offscreen parts that have unique creators but are not featured in the level’s completion route.
 These creators will not be credited on the level page.

 Host Privileges

-Some list demons are “megacollabs” with a designated host.
-If the original verifier of a list demon megacollab is removed from the stats viewer, the host of the collab has the right to change the verifier as if the level had not been released yet.
-A corresponding legitimate completion will be counted as a verification on the level's webpage.
+If the original verifier of a list demon is removed from the stats viewer, the host of the level has the right to change the listed verifier to another player with a legitimate completion.
+In the case of a hacked verification, the first legitimate victor of the level may also choose to be listed as the verifier.